How to use a Business Cadence to promote collaboration

 How to start a cadence?

 Starting a cadence is all about developing a rhythmic culture and routine within your team or organisation.
 In her article New Managers: How to establish your 'Rhythm of Business' (ROB) Model, Lisa Quast talks about creating your rhythm of business model, and the steps to follow to achieve this.
 But you can keep things simple to start with.
-Just gathering your team together at a set time in a set place so that they can share and discuss topics or making a set time each month to speak to individual team members on a one-to-one basis is all that is needed to start a cadence.
+Just gathering your team together at a set time in a set place so that they can share and discuss topics or having a set time each month to speak to team members on a one-to-one basis is all that is needed to start a cadence.
 Once people get into the routine and rhythm of the regular meetings or gatherings they will see the benefits that this social interaction can have.

 The benefits of a cadence